Destiny (video game): Sales

-Sequel
+Sequel and Spin-off

 In November 2014, Activision Publishing CEO Eric Hirshberg said "Work has also begun on future expansion packs as well as on our next full game release".
 Based on documents of the original release schedule for Destiny, Bungie and Activision intended to release new, disc-based sequels every other year until 2019, with large downloadable expansions in between.
 Originally planned for a September 2016 release (based on the original documents), Bungie confirmed on February 11, 2016, that a full sequel would be released in 2017.
 That same month, video game writer Christopher Schlerf, who was the lead writer for Halo 4 and worked on Mass Effect: Andromeda, joined Bungie.
 In December 2016, Bungie announced that Vicarious Visions would be joining the development team along with Activision.

 Bungie had confirmed that players' characters and progression would carry over into future releases.
 However, this turned out only to be true for the expansions of the original Destiny.
 For the sequel, players who reached level 20 and completed the Black Garden quest in the original had their characters' physical appearance carry over, but not their progression (e.g., powers and gear).
 Bungie did award veteran players in the sequel to acknowledge their accomplishments in the original Destiny.
-Bungie stated that the original Destiny would remain online even after the release of the sequel; players' characters will remain intact with their progression and items, and the game will be supported with patch updates.
+Bungie stated that the original Destiny would remain online even after the release of the sequel; players' characters remained intact with their progression and items, and the game continues to be supported with patch updates.